dojo/docs/dojox/app.rst

 controllers
 -----------

 Array of AMD modules identifiers.
 Controllers for the application.
-All the controllers defined here will be loaded during application startup to respond to application events and controller the application logic.
-The “``dojox/app/controllers/Load``” and “``dojox/app/controllers/Transition``” are automatically mixed into the application you don’t have the explicitly include them.
+All the controllers listed here will be loaded during application startup to respond to application events and controller the application logic.
+The “``dojox/app/controllers/Load``”, “``dojox/app/controllers/Transition``” and “``dojox/app/controllers/Layout``” are automatically mixed into the application you don’t have the explicitly include them.
+If you don't want to include them you have to set the ``noAutoLoadController`` parameter to ``false`` in the config.

 .. js ::